 The Perhentian Islands

-The Malay word Perhentian is roughly translated as “stopping point”, which is an appropriate meaning considering most travelers come here and end up staying awhile.
+The Malay word Perhentian is roughly translated as “stopping point,” which is an appropriate meaning considering that most travelers come here and end up staying awhile.
 The Perhentians are composed of two islands, Perhentian Kecil (small) and Perhentian Besar (big).
-Both are hugely popular with snorkelers and divers as the reefs and crystalline waters surrounding them are host to a wide variety of coral, sea-turtles, small sharks and reef-fish.
+Both are hugely popular with snorkelers and divers, as the reefs and crystalline waters surrounding them are host to a wide variety of coral, sea-turtles, small sharks and reef-fish.
 But mostly, people come to these beautiful and rustic islands to relax, enjoy the beach, and slow down.

 Top Things to Do

 - Go Scuba Diving – The Perhentian islands offer excellent diving and draw divers from far and wide.
 In addition to coral and fish, the Perhentians are home to sea turtles and many species of shark.
 Visibility is often in the 20-meter range and no wet suit is required.

 - Go snorkeling – All resorts rent out snorkeling gear and arrange snorkeling tours around the islands.
 You can get some cheaper equipment from some local restaurants.
 Popular snorkeling spots on Besar include Teluk Pauh (to the left of the beach in front of the PI Resort), Shark Point and Tanjung Basi.
 For turtles, best place is the middle of the beach in front of Perhentian Island Resort, where the sandy bottom is covered with algae.

 - Go jungle trekking – These tropical islands are crisscrossed by small paths that connect one beach to another, but be prepared to sweat and swat off bugs.
 There is a good chance to see big monitor lizards and large spiders between Long Beach and Coral Bay.
 If you are lucky, you might also spot a monkey or two.